fabrizionastri/book_store/README.md

 - `git clone https://github.com/fabrizionastri/book_store` clone the repository to your local machine
 - `uv sync` to install the required dependencies and create the virtual environment
 - `python manage.py runserver` to start the server

+## Admin panel

+- `python manage.py createsuperuser` to create a superuser
+- `http://http://127.0.0.1:8000/admin` to access the admin panel